pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/09-idealization-timing-and-regulatory-function.md

 ### Why Asymmetry Stasis Appears as Idealization

-The behaviors that emerge during asymmetry stasis—politeness, interest, encouragement, flattery, apparent admiration—closely resemble what has historically been described as idealization.
+The behaviors that emerge during asymmetry stasis such as politeness, interest, encouragement, flattery, and apparent admiration closely resemble what has historically been described as idealization.
 This resemblance is structural, not functional.

 These behaviors are forced by constraint.
 They minimize threat, preserve access, and maintain legibility of the object while asymmetry remains unresolved.
 They do not reflect symbolic elevation or positive valuation.
 They reflect delay under pressure.